 Pettneu, an alternative to St. Anton am Arlberg

 I stayed at Pettnau am Arlberg, a small village about 7 km from St. Anton.
 This was fine as Pettneu is served by a good bus system during the day.
-Staying in the more quiet and lovely traditional Tyrolean village is great if you don’t need the night life.
-Thus, if you want to party you should stay in St. Anton, as the night the buses are few and stop running at 00:30.
+Staying in the more quiet and more lovely traditional Tyrolean village is great if you don’t need the nightlife.
+Thus, if you want to party you should stay in St. Anton, as the night buses are few and stop running at 00:30.
 Consequently, no all-night parties on this trip.
 On the other hand, I was very fit for skiing as soon as the lifts started in the morning.